kano2710/Interactive-Map/README.md

 Loads GeoJSON data asynchronously (using GeoJSON file, which shows the boundary of Germany and India).

-Styles features based on properties and allows dynamic updates (via Reload GeoJSON Button).
+Style the features based on properties and allow dynamic updates (via Reload GeoJSON Button).

 Added features that allow users to draw geo-fencing or mark the area (Different colors for different draw shapes).